wasartin/FastFoodie-cs309/Frontend/app/src/main/java/edu/iastate/graysonc/fastfood/README.txt

 Here's my description of each package in the frontend code.
+I followed the Model-View-ViewModel (MVVM) design pattern from this guide: https://developer.android.com/jetpack/docs/guide.
 This README is probably really confusing, so let me know if you have questions.
 Go State.
 	-Ya boy, Grayson.

 activities: